edabot/react-wordsearch/README.md

 To do:
  - Display solution of all of the words in the grid with rounded rectangles around each word
- - Add top nav
  - Add page with lists of pre-made grids
  - Handle error response for loading a grid from DynamoDB
  - Improve layout
- - Fix a bug with large grids not saving

  Thanks to these resources:
  [Jamis Buck's Generating Word Search Puzzles](http://weblog.jamisbuck.org/2015/9/26/generating-word-search-puzzles.html)